AI Use Cases/Construction

 Automated Support Ticket Routing in Construction

 AI support ticket routing in construction is an automated classification and assignment system that ingests tickets from platforms like Procore, Autodesk Construction Cloud, Sage 300, and Viewpoint, then routes each one to the correct specialist in real time based on project phase, safety classification, schedule criticality, and regulatory requirement.
 Customer Success teams stop doing manual triage entirely and instead manage exceptions.
-The operational shift is from inbox sorting to oversight, with routing accuracy moving from a manual baseline of 70-75% to 94-97% within 60 days.
+The operational shift is from inbox sorting to oversight: the system routes and shows its reasoning, and the team handles overrides and edge cases.

 The Problem

 Construction companies manage support tickets across fragmented systems - Procore RFIs, Autodesk submittal requests, Sage 300 billing inquiries, safety incident reports, and change order disputes all land in a single inbox.
 Customer Success teams manually sort these by urgency, project phase, and expertise required, then assign them to the right specialist.
 A superintendent's safety concern gets routed to billing.
-An RFI blocking the critical path sits in the general queue for 18 hours.
-Manual triage burns 8-12 hours per week per CSM and introduces routing errors that cascade into missed SLAs.
+An RFI blocking the critical path can sit in the general queue overnight before anyone realizes it's urgent.
+Manual triage eats hours of every CSM's week and introduces routing errors that cascade into missed SLAs.

 Revenue & Operational Impact

 Missed RFI response times directly erode project margins.
-Construction firms benchmark 48-hour RFI turnaround; when routing delays push this to 72+ hours, schedule variance compounds into change orders and labor inefficiency.
+Every added day an RFI sits in the wrong queue compounds into schedule variance, change orders, and labor inefficiency - and the compounding gets worse the longer a misroute goes unnoticed.
 Safety incident reports misrouted to non-safety personnel delay OSHA documentation and corrective action plans, increasing TRIR and insurance premiums.
 Billing inquiries stuck in backlog delay AIA draw approvals, creating cash flow gaps that ripple through payroll and vendor payments.

 Why Generic Tools Fail